majeinfo/chaingun/README.md

       expression: "name == \"bob\""

       # if the assertion fails, the action returns an error

+  # Each action can be conditioned by a "when" clause that must be true to trigger the action
+  - log:
+      message: "something..."
+      when: "var1 > 0"
 ```

 The syntax for jsonpath is available at https://github.com/JumboInteractiveLimited/jsonpath.